Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are many creative ways to create strong passwords that are easy to remember, avoiding the need to write down or reuse old passwords.
 One effective method is to use mnemonic phrases.

-You can choose a favorite saying, abbreviate each letter of it, and add numbers and special characters.
+You can pick a favorite saying, abbreviate each letter of it, and add numbers and special characters.
 For example, the sentence "I started learning guitar in 2020" can be converted to the password TbdhGtrtn@2020.

 Another way is "impossible combination", which is combining two unrelated words, like "CaHeo" and "BanhMi", then adding numbers and special characters to create a password like CaHeo!23@BanhMi.